PlatformedTasks/Documentation/README.md

   <img src="src/demo_horovod.gif" alt="animated" />
 </p>

 CWL-PLAS is a project funded by the [GÉANT Innovation Programme](https://community.geant.org/community-programme-portfolio/innovation-programme/) initiative to extend the [GÉANT Cloud Flow (GCF)](https://clouds.geant.org/community-cloud/) workflow execution platform based on CWL language to be capable of running platformed-tasks.
+The proposed CWL specification extensions are named *CWL-PLAS*, the software in this repository that implement them is named *CWL-PLASK*.

 ## Introduction